-The Montana Asthma Control Program
+Montana Asthma Control Program

+You might be one of almost 94,000 people in Montana who have asthma.
+Learning more about your asthma can help you take control; with well-controlled asthma, you can live a full, active life and experience few troubling symptoms.
+One key component of asthma control is proper inhaler technique.
+Another is working with your team of health care professionals, including school nurses, pharmacists, and your primary care provider.
 If your child has asthma, you may have access to an asthma home visiting program in your area to help you learn more about what his or her triggers are and how to avoid them.
 Other community programs to help with conditions such as diabetes and arthritis may also be available.

 Air quality resources

-Check out the Montana Dept of Public Health and Human Services website devoted to air quality resources to learn about staying healthy during poor air quality days all year round.
+Visit the Montana Dept of Public Health and Human Services website devoted to air quality resources to learn about staying healthy during poor air quality days all year round.